Cutting the ribbon is the icing on the (Dundee) cake

 Also attending were Carol Lintott (Chairman, Midhurst Town Council) and Michael Scammell (SDNPA Conservation Officer) and Midhurst’s Town Crier, John Travers, was on hand to announce the official opening.

-Maurice Ormerod, Lilyford’s CEO and Founder, said,
+Maurice Ormerod, Lilyford’s MD and Founder, said,

 “Dundee House represents a step change in the concept of homes for later life.
 It’s about like-minded individuals living life to the full, enjoying the company of others at a similar life stage and making the most of their proximity to all the amenities of a thriving market town.
 We’ve created stylish, spacious apartments that work for modern living, yet have all the conveniences we depend on as we grow older.”